Land development for CO₂ hubs

 Detailed design

-Engineers transform the schematic design into a comprehensive final design, delivering the precision required for construction and permit approval by local agencies through preliminary reviews and iterations, with the building design team potentially adjusting architecture to support infrastructure elements like CO₂ storage tanks or pipeline routes.
-The resulting final site plan, a culmination of these efforts, is submitted for regulatory review and permitting, serving as the blueprint for construction once approved, while leveraging FEED’s technical foundation to initiate the transition to EPC alongside permitting.
-As EPC activities often begin during the final design phase, particularly as permitting advances, this overlap ensures procurement and construction planning are aligned with design completion, streamlining the transition.
+Detailed design builds on FEED outputs as the project moves toward construction readiness.
+Engineers transform the schematic design into a comprehensive final design with the precision required for construction and permit approval.
+The building design team may adjust architecture to accommodate infrastructure elements like CO₂ storage tanks or pipeline routes.
+The resulting final site plan is submitted for regulatory review and permitting, serving as the blueprint for construction once approved.

 Post-design